Ray Staples - The Room

-Ray was a frequent visitor to the offices of the Interior Designers
+Ray was a mover and shaker, and a frequent visitor to the offices of the Interior Designers

-of Ontario (1972) on Colbourne Street, in Toronto, where I often
+of Ontario on Colbourne Street in Toronto (that was 1971 - IDO eventually became ARIDO).
+I often

 assisted Olga Collins, the office manager, with typing, mailings